Skid-Steer Loader Sizes and Applications

-However skid-steer loaders are also categorized under one of these three groups:
+Additionally, skid-steer loaders are also categorized into three general size groups:

-- Is it going to be used over open unfinished areas or it will be used over already developed and paved areas.
+- Is the loader going to be used over open, unfinished areas or developed and paved areas?

-- What type of work will the skid-steer loader will be performing?
-Drilling, hauling, demolishing, earthwork, sweeping, and so on.
+- What type of work will the skid-steer loader will be performing: drilling, hauling, demolishing, earthwork, sweeping, etc.?

-The medium-size skid-steer loader can be used in many other areas where a small equipment is not suitable to complete the work.
-For example, this machine can be used when there is no room for large backhoes or excavators, and where a digger is not allowed to transit.
-It can be equipped with either tires or tracks making it very practical as it can drive over sidewalks, concrete plaza, asphalt and landscaped areas without subgrade rutting.
+A medium-size skid-steer loader can be used in many other areas where a small loader is not suitable to complete the work.
+For example, this machine can be used when there is no room for large backhoes or excavators and where a digger is not allowed.
+It can be equipped with either tires or tracks and can drive over sidewalks, concrete plaza, asphalt and landscaped areas without subgrade rutting.

-Larger version of the loader can be used to complete grading work, excavation, drilling and larger demolition work.
-Due to its quickness and relatively low profile, it can be moved around the site without the needs of having semis to move the equipment around the site.
-When equipped with the hydraulic attachments, it can be used to haul, dump a lot of soil and complete almost any type of work, so it's like having multiple machines in only one.
-It can be used as a telehandler or for forestry operations.
+Large loaders are suitable for extensive grading work, excavation, drilling and larger demolition work.
+Due to its quickness and relatively low profile, a large loader can be moved around the site without the need for trasport by semi truck.
+When equipped with hydraulic attachments, a large loader can be used to haul and dump a lot of soil.
+It can also be used as a telehandler and for forestry operations.